AlexBlain/microsoft-365-docs/microsoft-365/managed-desktop/get-started/esp-first-run.md

 Microsoft Managed Desktop doesn't currently support the "white glove" feature of Windows Autopilot.

-## Exceptions
+## Change to Autopilot and Enrollment settings

-If the setup used by Microsoft Managed Desktop doesn't exactly match your needs, you can file a request for an exception.
-To do this, see details in [Request an exception](../service-description/customizing.md#request-an-exception).
-Here are some examples of the types of exceptions you might need:
+If the setup used by Microsoft Managed Desktop doesn't exactly match your needs, you can file a support ticket through the [Admin Portal](https://portal.azure.com/).

-### Autopilot exception
+### Autopilot settings change

 You might want to request a different device name template.
 You cannot, however, change Deployment Mode, Join to Azure As, Privacy Settings, or User Account Type.

-### Enrollment Status Page exception
+### Enrollment Status Page settings change

 - A longer number of minutes for the "Show an error when installation takes longer than specified number of minutes" setting.
 - The error message displayed